-My mother had made a notation in the side margin of the recipe that the one cup of boiling water might have to be adjusted, and that she often uses a bit less.
+My mother had made a notation in the side margin of the recipe that the one cup of boiling water might have to be adjusted, and that she often used a bit less.
 The first time I made this recipe I forgot that she adjusted the water amount and I added the full cup of boiling water, mixed everything up, and was positive the batter was too thin to bake up properly… but it did and I have made this gingerbread with the full cup of water ever since.
 Using the full cup of water takes an act of faith each time though, because the resulting batter IS very thin, so you might want to follow my mother’s example of using slightly less.

 2 cups flour

 1 teaspoon cinnamon

 1/2 teaspoon ginger